 From local neighborhoods to the State Capitol, Josh Crosson advocates to ensure that all Minnesota students, especially those most under-served, have access to a great education.
 He previously worked in D.C., where he transformed his passion for public policy into a fulfilling vocation, or as his friends put it, made a living out of doing something “activisty”—first at the Human Rights Campaign and later on Capitol Hill.
 At HRC, Josh spearheaded student outreach operations and expanded the organization’s mission to incorporate LGBT students from Historically Black Colleges and Universities.
 He then spent four years writing legislation and advising his hometown congressman, Rep. Adam Smith (WA-9), on labor, health, budget, and tax issues.
 Josh holds a bachelor’s degree in Political Science and Religion from Santa Clara University.
 When he’s not working for Minnesota’s kids or spending time with his partner Jon, in their North Minneapolis home, Josh operates an adult LGBT kickball league that benefits local homeless youth.

-Michael Goar began as CEO of Big Brothers Big Sisters Twin Cities in June 2016.
+Michael Goar will start as CEO of Catholic Charities of St Paul and Minneapolis in January 2021.
+Previously he was CEO of Big Brothers Big Sisters Twin Cities, since June 2016.
 He has an extensive background in education and youth development, including serving as CEO and Interim Superintendent of Minneapolis Public Schools prior to leading Big Brothers Big Sisters Twin Cities.
 Goar’s work at the school district included launching the office of Black Male Achievement.
 Previously, he was executive director of Generation Next, a Minneapolis-based youth development organization that works to close the achievement gap.
 Earlier in his career, Michael held executive positions and COO roles for both Boston Public Schools and Memphis City Schools.

 Michael has a bachelor’s degree in business administration and urban studies from the University of Wisconsin River Falls and a master’s degree in public administration from Mankato State University.
 He holds a superintendent licensure and has participated in multiple intensive leadership development programs at Harvard University.
 An active community member who is passionate about given back, Michael serves on several boards of directors, including Genesys Works and MIA (Minneapolis Institute of Arts).